Shivkumar13/100-days-of-code/log.md

 ****Thoughts:** Initially I was not recalling the concepts of OOP which I learned in C++, but there are bit differences in the OOP of Golang and C++.
 So I will be exploring more on these things.

+### Day 8: May 4, 2021 (Learned about Arrays, Slices, Stacks)

+**Today's Progress**: Have learned about the Arrays, Slices and basic Stack operations.
+This was really a fun while learning and I just liked it.

+****Thoughts:** I need to learn more operations on these things, as for some concepts of Stack I was not really sure how to deal with, I will explore more on these concepts.